miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

  ### Project Scaffolding -
   The application scaffolding contains:
-     - Makefile
+  * Makefile
-     - requirements.txt
+  * requirements.txt
-     - python script (hello.py)
+  * python script (hello.py)
-     - test file (hello_test.py)
+  * test file (hello_test.py)
-     -

   ### Local Continuous Integration setup
    1. First we need to do a local test to ensure that everything works.
 Once the scaffolding files are created, run `make all` on the azure terminal.
-   2. This triggers the install, lint and test steps outlined in the makefile.
+   2. This triggers the install, lint and test steps outlined in the makefile. (all the steps should pass)

       ![make_all-screenshot](https://user-images.githubusercontent.com/41089682/111541573-aae83980-873e-11eb-9d0b-50382827ea9e.PNG)